Keith's Ham Radio

 In addition to my fixed-station operations, I often operate on both sides of the US/Canadian border from our family's mini-van using a Yaesu Model FT-857D and Yaesu ATAS-120 antenna.
-And when weather permits, I also enjoy operating on the HF bands from numerous temporary venues in both the USA and Canada.
+And when the weather permits, I also enjoy operating on the HF bands using portable stations set up in outdoor parks or other temporary venues in both the USA and Canada.

-For these activities, I use a variety of portable radios, with power generated from portable car batteries, emergency generators and/or solar panels.
-The antenna arrays for these outings include a variety of tripod-mounted portable dipoles or verticals fashioned from Hustler mobile whips, BuddiPole , BuddiStick and/or Eagle One Vertical antenna systems.
+For these activities, I'll often operate with power generated from so-called "gel cell" or car batteries, emergency generators and/or solar panels.
+The antenna arrays for these outings include a wide variety of portably mounted dipoles and verticals fashioned from BuddiPole , BuddiStick, Hustler mobile whips or Eagle One vertical antenna systems.

-On the VHF and UHF bands, I keep in touch with my local Amateur Radio friends in the USA and Canada on 2m and 70 Cm FM via the local repeaters with a Yaesu FT-8800R.
+On the VHF and UHF bands, I keep in touch with my local Amateur Radio friends in the USA and Canada on 2m and 70 Cm FM via the local repeaters with a Yaesu FTM-300DR.
 I operate occasionally on 6 Metre sideband using an AEA Halo 6 antenna at 25 feet with 50-100 watts of power.
-I have recently become more active with D-Star, via an IC-92AD hand-held and a DVAP Dongle.As noted above, I'm active on the amateur radio satellites.
+I'm also very active on D-Star as well as System Fusion with WIRES-X and DMR.As noted above, I'm also active on the amateur radio satellites.
 I operate on the FM and analog (linear) satellites from my home QTH using either a set of M2 Eggbeater antennas or a medium-sized Yagi array.
 While traveling, I particularly enjoy using a hand-held or tri-pod mounted Arrow-style antenna and a HF/VHF/UHF all-mode radio (or a low power hand-held FM "walkie-talkie") to make contacts through our growing fleet of AMSAT "repeaters in the sky".

-I also write extensively about the amateur radio and, in particular, the amateur radio satellites.
+I also write extensively about the amateur radio and, in particular, the Amateur Radio satellites.
 My features, columns and ham radio-related photos (aimed primarily at beginners on the "birds") have appeared in Monitoring Times Magazine, The Spectrum Monitor Magazine, The Canadian Amateur Magazine (TCA) and the AMSAT Journal.
-I also served as an editor for the most recent edition of the ARRL Satellite Handbook.
+I also served as an editor for the First Edition of the ARRL Satellite Handbook.